livepeer/docs/docs/source/transcoding.md

 active.
 At this point, the Livepeer node should handle everything for you.
 The important thing is that you keep the node running.

+## FAQ
+Q: After running the transcoder for a while, I get an error that says "too many open files".
+A: This means you have to increase the default file limit.
+This is a requirement for running an IPFS node.
+Since Livepeer transcoders run an internal IPFS node, we also have that requirement.
+The default file limit is 1024, increasing it to something like 4096 should be good.
+See [this forum post](https://forum.livepeer.org/t/increase-file-limit-as-a-transcoder/170) for more details.

 TODO: These documents could be expanded with far more information about the transactions that a Livepeer Transcoder has to submit on a regular basis to avoid being penalized and to earn their rewards and fees.